sahlet-official/userlog/Джерела/Шаблон служби/ReadMe.md

 ## Getting Started

-To get started with our project, you must have Kotlin on Android Studio installed.<br/>
+To get started with our project, you must have Kotlin on Android Studio installed.
-You can also use VS Code as an editor.
-You can get installation instructions for all of the above at this [link](https://docs.flutter.dev/get-started/install).<br/>

 [Download Android Studio](https://developer.android.com/studio?hl=en)

 To run the project, follow these steps:<br/>